 - Provides templates specialized for ecommerce, SaaS onboarding, and lead nurturing.

 Mailchimp has additional advanced automation features and detailed reports that become available as you upgrade from the Essentials to the Standard and Premium plan tiers.
-That is the point where the cost of Mailchimp and the overall Mailchimp pricing may become a question of a strategic budget rather than just a line item.
+That is the point at which the cost of Mailchimp and overall Mailchimp pricing may become a strategic budget question rather than just a line item.

 Constant Contact’s Automation Tools